 Section 1.
 The purposes of the organization shall be:

-To provide financial assistance and other types of support to the music program at McBee High School;
+To provide financial assistance and other types of support to the band program at McBee High School;

-To promote a positive image to the students, aid in the development of student involvement, support the school’s curriculum and activities, assist and support the band and chorus directors, as well as other objectives that are necessary, desirable, and consistent with the purposes as set forth above; and
+To promote a positive image to the students, aid in the development of student involvement, support the school’s curriculum and activities, assist and support the band directors, as well as other objectives that are necessary, desirable, and consistent with the purposes as set forth above; and

 To operate exclusively for charitable purposes within the meaning of section 501(c)(3) of the Internal Revenue Code.